BrittanyBlake/private-events/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-For this project we were asked to build a junior version EventBit called Private-Events.
+For this project we were asked to build a junior version EventBrite called Private-Events.
 We built the data structures necessary to support link submissions and commenting.

 <!-- BUILD WITH -->
 ## Built With